MattV-NL/TetrisProject/README.md

 #### Author Issue

 I wanted to take this opportunity to explain that I did not know I needed to have my github account linked to my partners computer as I had estabilished a ssh key with my github account email and thought that was sufficient.
 Therefore there are commits on this repository that display it from another author "Kayla Normore" however I was the only person to work on this project.
 I have since fixed the problem.

+test to see if author issue if fixed